edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 Be advised that there is a limit to this approach: If you keep doubling the TCP window size, you will at one point reach the buffer limits of your OS and therefore not experience any additional performance gains anymore.

-### Real &#8220;bandwidth&#8221; tests
+### Real "bandwidth" tests

 <span style="color: red">Warning!
-You should perform &#8220;bandwidth&#8221; tests of your links only when they are not in use.
+You should perform "bandwidth" tests of your links only when they are not in use.
 Otherwise your results will not be meaningful.
 Also, while I show you how to use UDP to determine the bandwidth of a link, this protocol does not bring any form of congestion control.
 While this is a good thing for measuring the bandwidth on an un-utilized link, you will starve out other traffic on a utilized link.
 You will basically cause a denial of service attack on the link.
 Therefore proceed with uttermost care!</span>

 So far we have learned that the throughput of a single TCP is limited by the TCP window size and the RTT.
 But what happens if I use multiple TCP streams in parallel?
 Looking at how TCP works, each of these TCP streams should be able to create an individual maximum throughput as determined in the previous section.
 Furthermore they should share the available bandwidth fairly with each other until nothing is left.

-Let&#8217;s see if this is really the case:
+Let's see if this is really the case:

 On the receiver host we again start Iperf as a server and advice it to use the TCP window size of 128K: